micro-webapps/webconf-spec/dev/README.md

 | proxy_hostname | String | The hostname or IP address of the backend server running the web application.
 If the web application backend is accessible on "http://internal.domain.tld/wordpress", then the value of this option should be "internal.domain.tld". |
 | proxy_port | String | The port of the backend server running the web application. |

-If the proxy_protocol option is set to an emptry string or is not defined, but all the other options needed to proxy the requests are specified, the webconf-spec implementation should use "http://" as default.
+If the proxy_protocol option is set to an empty string or is not defined, but all the other options needed to proxy the requests are specified, the webconf-spec implementation should use "http://" as default.
 If the proxy_alias or the proxy_backend_alias options are set to an emptry string or are not defined, the webconf-spec implementation should use "/" string as default value.

 ## Match option

 This section describes the match option.
-This option is used to match files served by the webserver based on their names and configure the way webserver handle them.
+This option is used to match files served by the webserver based on their names and configure the way webserver handles them.
 All the Proxy options can be used in the Match option.

     "match": {
         "\\.regex_to_match_the_files$": {